xnhl/fan-mail/README.md

 	<li>
 	Summary: Many attacks which could be easily created by someone with experience in cybersecurity, creating bots, etc. as Rinaldo and/or Eric have.
 	</li>
+	<li>There have been other attacks which could be related to this document but I've decided to omit them for now.</li>
+	<li>I can think of other methods of attack which could be utilized with MrXyfir's skillset but I don't want to give anyone ideas.</li>
 	<li>GitHub
 		<ul>
 			<li>Many clones of all of my public repositories across three accounts since I first published this document, and many which occur soon after I have updated this repository.</li>
-			<li>I'm guessing that they may attempt to claim and use my code and/or images as their own (a clear violation of copyright laws).</li>
+			<li>Given the failure of other methods I'm guessing that they could attempt to claim and use my code and/or images as their own (a clear violation of copyright laws).</li>
 			<li>Possible connection with past unusual numbers of project clones:
 				<ul>
 					<li>3+ sources consistently cloning all of my projects when I update them (I have since made most of my projects private).</li>
-					<li>Unusual numbers of clones which I would sometimes get on repositories like cata-list (repo made private ~August 2023 after having moved to another website):
+					<li>Unusual numbers of clones which I would sometimes get on repositories like cata-list (repo made private late August / early September 2023 after having moved to another website):
 						<details>
 							<summary><p style="display: inline">Examples:</p></summary>
 							<ul>